- Annual Title I Meeting to be held on Monday, January 22, 2018 at 6 p.m. in the cafeteria.

-- Staying informed about my child’s education and communicating with the school by promptly reading all notices from the school or the school district either by my child or by mail and responding, as appropriate.
+- Staying informed about my child’s education and communicating with the school by promptly reading all notices from the school either by my child, mail, email, website, or other social media school accounts, and responding, as appropriate.

 - Do homework every day and ask for help when I need to.

-- Give my parents or the adult who is responsible for my welfare all notices and information received from my school every day.
+- Give my parents or the adult who is responsible for my welfare all notices and information received from my school.